Spring Mattress Buying Guide

 Berkeley Cairo PF - 6,094 springs in king size

-To go one step further, Harrison Spink mattresses are only upholstered with 100% natural fiber fillings such as long staple cotton, hemp, flax, British wool, mohair, cashmere and supremely elastic genuine horsetail.
+To go one step further, Harrison Spinks mattresses are only upholstered with 100% natural fibre fillings such as long staple cotton, hemp, flax, British wool, mohair, cashmere and supremely elastic genuine horsetail.
 Micro springs being used on both sides greatly increases comfort compared to other traditional mattress makers that have similarly opted to go the zero foam route.
 This is the most hygienic, temperature and humidity regulating type of mattress.
 A cross section view of a Harrison Spinks (Somnus is the branding of the same products made for England and Europe) mattress:

 Typical Mainstream Coil Mattresses